DylanStrnad/Programming-Assignment-1/DOCS.md

         // mutex > 0, Producers turn
         sem_wait(&shmp->mutexProducer);

 After exiting the critical section, the producer will increase the number of slots filled.
-Also, it will indicate that its the producers turn.
+Also, it will indicate that it is the consumers turn.
 The for loop below is explained in the producer section.

        // increase slots filled by number of items produced. for(int i = 0; i < itemsProduced; ++i){